 With the NBA season well and truly heating up, fans have something else to look forward to – the All-Star Weekend.
-An annual showcase of some of the best players in the league, the 2020 NBA All-Star Weekend is about to tip-off, but where can you catch all the action in Australia?
-Find out below.
+An annual showcase of some of the best players in the league, the 2023 NBA All-Star Weekend is about to tip-off, but where can you catch all the action in Australia?
+Find out with this Canstar Blue guide.

-The 2020 NBA All-Star Weekend will be broadcast live on both Kayo and Foxtel from 11am AEST on Saturday, February 15, but if you can’t catch the live games, replays are available later the same day.
+The 2023 NBA All-Star Weekend will be broadcast live on both Kayo and Foxtel (through ESPN) from 8:30am (AEST) on Saturday, February 18.

-One of the most popular options for Aussie basketball fans, Kayo offers a full showcase of the NBA All-Star Weekend, including the Celebrity Game, Rising Stars, 3 Point Contest, Dunk Competition, as well as the main event – the All-Star Game.
-Kayo not only offers live coverage, but also on-demand replays later in the day.
+One of the most popular options for Aussie basketball fans, Kayo offers a live showcase of the full NBA All-Star schedule, including the All Star Pre-Game Show, Skills Challenge, 3 Point Contest, Dunk Contest, as well as the main event – the All-Star Game.

 |Brand||Subscription Type||No. of Screens/same time viewing||Advertised Cost^^/month|